Qiskit/qiskit/docs/how_to/use_optimizationlevel.rst

 ===========================

-You should adhere to the specific configuration of your backend when utilizing :meth:`~qiskit.transpile` .
+You should adhere to the specific configuration of your backend when utilizing :func:`~qiskit.transpile` .
-This process entails breaking down your circuit into :attr:`~qiskit.transpile.basis_gates` and considering the physical connections specified in the
+This process entails breaking down your circuit into ``operation_names`` and considering the physical connections specified in the
-:attr:`~qiskit.transpile.coupling_map` for two qubit gates.
+``coupling_map`` for two qubit gates.
 Given the presence of noise in the backend, it is crucial to optimize your circuit by adjusting the ``optimization_level`` parameter.
 This will help minimize the number of circuit operations and enhance the overall performance.